 250-746 8052 | email@example.com (attn: Dave Polster)

 Dave Polster serves on all three committees of the Restoration RIG: He is on the Native Plant Propagation and the Fire & Stand Dynamics Sub-committees, and co-chairs the Invasive Species Sub-committee.
 He has an amazing ability to be in several places at once, working to restore Garry oak habitat at Somenos Garry Oak Preserve and Mt.
 Tzuhalem Ecological Reserve near Duncan, while simultaneously directing mine reclamation in far-flung places and dropping by to give advice on small-scale restoration projects.
 His interests are invasive species, restoration, soil bioengineering and natural history.
 Dave was given an Acorn Award in 2009 in recognition of his outstanding contributions to Garry oak ecosystems recovery.

 Brian Reader graduated with a Master’s degree in Natural Resources Management in 1984 and has worked for the Parks Canada Agency for more than eighteen years.
 Brian served as the Chair of the Garry Oak Ecosystems Recovery Team for many years and currently works for Parks Canada as a Species at Risk Ecologist.
 Brian maintains an active role in restoration and species at risk recovery through various Garry oak ecosystem field projects in Gulf Islands National Park Reserve and Fort Rodd Hill National Historic Site.
 He also chairs the Seaside Centipede Lichen Recovery Team, serves on the Killer Whale Recovery Team and is a Director of the Invasive Plant Council of British Columbia.

-In his other life, he enjoys outdoor activities of all types, photography, naturescaping, fruit and vegetable gardening, and raising his young'un.
+His other interests include connecting with nature through outdoor activities of all types, photography, naturescaping, and fruit and vegetable gardening.